Congressional District # 02

 In July 2011, EPA issued the fourth FYR report, which included an analysis of groundwater contaminant data.
 Although the trends showed that the contaminant levels had decreased in some of the monitoring wells, the overall contaminant levels in the groundwater had not significantly declined.
 Overall, the FYR report found that the remedy was protective in the short term and that the remedy will be protective in the long term once groundwater cleanup goals are achieved.

-WMWI's plans for improving and expanding the groundwater remedy are currently being reviewed by EPA.
-The plans call for further expansion of the LFAS.
-Upon approval, the construction of an improved LFAS would be planned for the second half of 2013.
-The 11 residential wells closest to the site continue to be monitored on an annual basis.
-The sampling round conducted in August 2012 showed no site-related contamination in these wells.
+WMWI's plans for improving the groundwater remedy involve further expansion of the LFAS.
+These plans were partially approved by EPA in 2013, and the construction work has begun.
+The residential wells closest to the site, or with the greatest potential to be affected by the site continue to be monitored on an annual basis.
+The sampling round conducted in August 2013 showed no site-related contamination in these wells.

-The Hagen Farm site is inspected by WMWI on a monthly basis to conduct maintenance on the SCOU and GCOU treatment systems.
+WMWI inspects the Hagen Farm site on a monthly basis to conduct maintenance on the SCOU and GCOU treatment systems.
 As land development pressures in this area increase in the future, it may be increasingly necessary to reevaluate the need for off-property ICs such as groundwater-use restrictions.

 In conjunction with the 2006 FYR, an IC study and title commitment was performed by WMWI at the request of EPA.
 The study confirmed that deed restrictions had been placed on portions of all three property parcels owned by WMWI.
 The entire restricted contiguous area lies within the WMWI site property boundary.
 The restricted area is fenced and the restrictions run with the land.
 The restrictions prohibit any residential or commercial use of the property without the approval of EPA or WDNR.
 Restrictions also prohibit the use of groundwater or the installation of public wells in a known contaminated aquifer or within 1,200 feet of a landfill without the approval of WDNR.
 No new wells have been installed except for a replacement drinking water supply well on the downgradient commercial property.
 The aquifer for that well is not contaminated.
 The IC study information was recently reviewed by WMWI and was confirmed accurate as of 2010.